![]() |

 Luggage

 You take your luggage with you onto the train and simply stick it on the luggage racks above the window, over the door to the corridor or under the lower berth.
 Nobody weighs it, measures it, or worries about how much you take.
-More information about luggage on European trains.
+More about luggage on European trains.

 -